Decadent Chocolate Banana Tea Sorbet

 You’ll need 1 ¾ cup of freshly brewed black tea.
 The sorbet will NOT taste like tea.
 Rather, the tea will accentuate the chocolate flavor.
 Much like the addition of lemon juice enhances the flavor of a peach or raspberry iced tea.

-You could always use a tea with a stronger flavor profile than the black Nilgiri tea that I use here.
+You could always use a tea with a stronger flavor profile than the Blue Mountain Nilgiri tea that I use here.
 I think any strong black tea would balance well with the chocolate in this recipe.
 I’m thinking an English Breakfast tea would also work very nicely here.

 Bananas are also high in soluble fiber.
 The addition of fiber slows the digestion of the sugar so a healthy person won’t experience major spikes in blood sugar levels.